nikitoooid/todo/README.md

 ### Tests

-The application includes RSpec tests, which can be run using the command rspec from the terminal.
+The application includes RSpec tests, which can be run using the command `rspec spec` from the terminal.